-Dr. Rosa Balfour is a senior transatlantic fellow at The Germany Marshall Fund of the United States (GMF) and a member of the Steering Committee of Women in International Security–Brussels.
+Dr. Rosa Balfour is a senior transatlantic fellow at The German Marshall Fund of the United States (GMF) and a member of the Steering Committee of Women in International Security–Brussels.
 Her fields of expertise include European politics, institutions, foreign and security policy, and international relations.
 She has researched and published widely on issues relating to European politics and international relations, especially on relations with the Mediterranean region, Eastern Europe and the Balkans, EU enlargement, and on the role of human rights and democracy in international relations.

 Prior to joining GMF, Rosa was a director at the European Policy Centre (EPC), an independent think tank based in Brussels, where she headed the Europe in the World programme.
 She holds an MA in history from Cambridge University, an MSc in European Studies and PhD in international relations both from the London School of Economics and Political Science.